 Follow Kaptain Kenny on Facebook.

-For some information on what to do in Galway and its surrounds, I’ve written many other articles:
+For some information on what to do in when living in Galway and its surrounds, I’ve written many other articles:

 The yellow raincoat (pictured) is my personal favourite: it’s the Helly Hansen “Kirkwall” jacket – It’s 100% waterproof and I also bought it in blue while I was in Stockholm one time.